adreena/DetectingRoadSigns/writeup_template.md

  * Testing data size: 12630
  * Note: after adding noise to training set , its size increases to 35299

-I visualized training-set based on the frequency of signs to get a better undesrtanding of how well model can be trained based on the variations and if the number of images (for each sign) in the data has a direct impact on the accuracy of model to predict labels.
+I visualized training-set based on the frequency of signs to get a better undesrtanding of how well data is distrubuted and if the number of images (for each sign) in the data has a direct impact on the accuracy of model to predict labels.

 <img src="./examples/training_freq.png" width="750" height="280"/>

-As shown above, the number of images for some of the signs such as [0-Speed limit (20km/h)] , [19-Dangerous curve to the left] or [37-Go straight or left] is relatively smaller than the other signs with frequecy higher than 1200 such as [1-Speed limit (30km/h)].
-Depending on image qualities model might not perform well enough on detecting signs with fewer training samples in comparison to the ones with 1200 samples.
+As shown above, some of the signs such as [0-Speed limit (20km/h)] , [19-Dangerous curve to the left] or [37-Go straight or left] have very few samples in comparison to other signs with frequecy higher than 1200 such as [1-Speed limit (30km/h)]; and depending on image qualities this might affect the model accuracy on predicting signs with fewer samples in training set.

 Picking random images from training set also shows that not all images have good qualities.
 Dark shades or bad sun exposure can make signs look similar to some of the other signs which can also introduce noise into the model.
 One sample is shown below